-- List all data exchanges
+- Characterize data exchanges

-The information system is part of the process and needs to be audited just like the rest of the operations
+The information system is part of the process and must be audited in the same way as the rest of the operations.